 David currently serves as a member of the Broadband Forum Board and as a Co-Chair of the IP/MPLS & Core WG.
 David served as the Vice Chairman of the IP/MPLS Forum Board, and was also Chair of the Applications and Deployment Working Group, a post held since 2002.
 Prior to PA IP and Broadband (formerly Redback Networks), Mr. Sinicrope was with Ericsson IP Infrastructure Inc. (formerly Torrent Networks) as a systems architect leading MPLS development.
 Before joining Ericsson, he was with Virata Inc. as a Product Manager and was also a Principal Engineer at Lucent Technologies/Ascend/Cascade Communications where his focus was on ATM and Frame Relay core switching architecture and development.
 From 1988, he was with IBM Networking Systems where he was responsible for ATM, Frame Relay and ISDN architecture and development for IBM's SNA and routing products.

-Treasurer, Broadband Forum Board of Directors; Standards Manager, Alcatel-Lucent
+Treasurer, Broadband Forum Board of Directors; Director of Standards for the Alcatel-Lucent Fixed Networks Business Group.

 Frank Van der Putten was born in Aalst, Belgium in 1963.
 He obtained an Electronic Engineering Degree in Communication Techniques from the Ghent University in 1986 and a Business Management Degree from the Leuven University in 1991.
 In 1986, he joined the Ghent University Communications and Information Transmission Laboratories to work on image processing.

-In 1988, he joined the Alcatel-Lucent Research Center to continue image processing and evolved into home networking and DSL access technologies.
+In 1988, he joined the Alcatel-Lucent Research Center to continue working on image processing and evolved into home networking and DSL access technologies.
 From 1994, he was involved in the DAVIC standardization activities, where he chaired the physical layer working group until end 1996.
-Since then, he has been involved in DSL standardization within the ANSI (T1.413-1998 editor), ETSI, ITU-T and the Broadband Forum.
-He is currently serving as Alcatel-Lucent Standards Manager for wired access networks, as ITU-T ADSL recommendations editor, and as Treasurer and member of the Broadband Forum Board of Directors.
+Since then, he has been involved in DSL standardization within the ANSI, ETSI, ITU-T SG15 and the Broadband Forum.
+He is currently serving as Rapporteur of ITU-T SG15 Q4 (dealing with broadband access on metallic conductors, covering DSL and G.fast), as member of the Broadband Forum Board of Directors, and as Director of Standards for the Alcatel-Lucent Fixed Networks Business Group.

 Robin Mersh, Chief Executive Officer